 sudo apt update && sudo apt install neofetch

-Alternatively, you can download an installer package directly from the PPA’s packages page:
+If you just want to download the very latest version, you can grab an installer package directly from the PPA packages page:-

-As Neofetch is a command-line tool you won’t find an app icon in the Dash.
-Instead, to use it, simply run the following from whichever terminal emulator you prefer:
+Remember, because Neofetch is a command-line tool you won’t find an app icon in the app menu.
+Instead, to use it, just run:

 from the command line.

-to see a full list of the various command line arguments.
+to see a full list of the various command line arguments you can use.